kreativekorp/charset/font-metadata/msoffice-2016/ReadMe.txt

 This directory does not contain any font files, only data that can be used to determine which characters a font supports.
 You cannot obtain any fonts using the files in this directory.
-To acquire the fonts represented here, acquire a legitimate copy of Windows instead.
+To acquire the fonts represented here, acquire a legitimate copy of Microsoft Office instead.